mentaldropouts/Quote-Generation-ML/README.md

 ### 4. Run

 Run the notebook cells sequentially to train the GPT-2 model and generate quotes.
-When asked for user input, enter a couple words or a topic that will be the start off the generated quote.
+When asked for user input, click next to the prompt and enter a couple words or a topic that will be the start off the generated quote.

 ## Tips